specsolutions/specsync-for-tfs-documentation/reference/compatibility.md

 * SpecFlow v3.3 (from SpecSync v2.1.14)
 * SpecFlow v3.1 (from SpecSync v2.1.10)
 * SpecFlow v3.0 (from SpecSync v2.1)
-* SpecFlow v2.4
+* SpecFlow v2.4 (up to SpecSync v3.2)
-* SpecFlow v2.3
+* SpecFlow v2.3 (up to SpecSync v3.2)
 * SpecFlow v2.2.1 (with SpecSync v1.4.1)

-See more details in [Synchronizing automated test cases](../important-concepts/synchronizing-automated-test-cases.md).

-## Supported SpecFlow unit test runners

-When synchronizing scenarios to non-automated test cases (default) or automated test cases with the "Assembly based execution" strategy, SpecSync can be used with any test runner supported by SpecFlow.

-For synchronizing automated test cases with the "Suite based execution strategy", SpecSync supports MsTest V1 & V2, NUnit and xUnit on Azure DevOps and MsTest V1 on TFS2018 or earlier.
+For test-suite based execution, Azure DevOps supports only MsTest officially, but the plugins work also with MsTest V1 & V2, NUnit and xUnit on Azure DevOps and MsTest V1 on TFS2018 or earlier.

-See more details in [Synchronizing automated test cases](../important-concepts/synchronizing-automated-test-cases.md).
+See more details on the [Support for Azure DevOps Test Plan / Test Suite based test execution](../features/test-result-publishing-features/support-for-azure-devops-test-plan-test-suite-based-test-execution.md) page.